b169/sc-fileexchange/README.md

 The library has tested on Standalone and Azure XP scaled environments.
 So far it works as expected.

-You can access to the source code on github https://github.com/b169/sc-fileexchange

 ## How to use it?
 * Add a reference to Foundation.SitecoreFileExchange library.
 * When you want to transfer an uploaded file to CM instance, call RemoteFileExhangeService.Store function